-The figure indicates the location of the heat sink and provides a visual representation of the removal procedure.
+The figure indicates the location of the heat sink (discrete) and provides a visual representation of the removal procedure.

-- 1. In reverse order (following the numeral markings on the heat sink, from 4 to 1), loosen the four captive screws that secure the heat sink to the system board. - 2.
+- 1. In reverse order (following the numeral markings on the heat sink, from 7 to 1), loosen the seven captive screws (M2x5.85) that secure the heat sink to the system board. - 2.
 Lift and remove the heat sink off the palm-rest and keyboard assembly.

-Installing the heat sink
+Installing the heat sink (for discrete GPU)